visheshta15/LearningReactTesting/documents/testing1_Info.md

 # code coverage
 a metric that can help you understand how much of ur software code is tested
-1. `statement coverage` : how many of the statements in the software code have been executed
+1. `statement coverage` : how many of the statements in the software code have been executed all statements that are actually there are really executed.
-2. `branch coverage` : how many of the branches of the control structure(if statement for instance) have been executed
+2. `branch coverage` : how many of the branches of the control structure(if statement for instance) have been executed even invisible else-branches are executed.
+`ex:`
+if (passwordEnteredOK()) {
+    enterSystem();
+}
+/* Invisible else part
+else {
+  // do nothing
+}
+*/
+With statement coverage you just check that with a correct password you can use the system.
+With branch coverage you also test that with an incorrect password you will not enter the system.

 3. `Function coverage` : how many of the functions defined have been called and finally
 4. `Line coverage`: how many of lines of source code have been tested